- Cleft Lip and Palate

-How Is Pierre Robin Sequence Treated?
+Treating Pierre Robin Sequence

-All patients with Pierre Robin Sequence are evaluated with a thorough multi-disciplinary assessment, including the otolaryngologist (ear, nose and throat physician), plastic surgeon, and/or breathing specialist.
+All patients with Pierre Robin sequence are evaluated with a thorough multi-disciplinary assessment, including the otolaryngologist (ear, nose and throat physician), plastic surgeon, and/or breathing specialist.

 When less intrusive measures fail to improve your child’s breathing and feeding difficulties, surgery may be required.
 Most children who have Pierre Robin sequence benefit from a procedure called distraction osteogenesis, in which the bones of the jaw are cut and lengthened with the use of a metal device that gradually stretches the jaw over the course of about two weeks.